-How do wisdom teeth affect straight teeth?
+How does wisdom tooth affect straight teeth?
 Should I be worried about my wisdom teeth coming through and moving my teeth?
-Should I have my wisdom teeth removed, and when should I do this?
+Should I have these teeth removed, and when should I do this?

 What are wisdom teeth?

 Most adults will naturally have four wisdom teeth, but about 15-20% of people never develop at least one of these four teeth.
 They are the third and last molars, found at the very back on each side of the upper and lower jaws, and are the final teeth to grow through the gums (erupt).
 They usually appear in the mouth when a person is in their late teens or early twenties.
-Wisdom teeth often erupt without problems; however, sometimes, the wisdom tooth has insufficient space to erupt properly and becomes “impacted”.
+Wisdom tooth often erupts without problems; however, sometimes, this tooth has insufficient space to erupt properly and becomes “impacted”.

 Anthropologists believe that our wisdom teeth originally evolved to help our ancestors get the most from their diets, which involved a lot of coarse and rough food such as leaves, roots, nuts and meats.
 Historically, our ancestors needed large and powerful jaws to be able to chew this food.
-The jaws of modern humans have evolved to be much smaller than our Neanderthal ancestors, which means for many of us, the wisdom teeth simply don’t fit in anymore.
+The jaws of modern humans have evolved to be much smaller than our Neanderthal ancestors, which means for many of us such teeth simply don’t fit in anymore.

 As our diet has changed dramatically over the millennia to include more soft foods that don’t wear down our teeth as much, our wisdom teeth are no longer necessary for our survival.
-In fact, wisdom teeth are now so redundant that evolutionary biologists consider them to be ‘vestigial organs’, meaning they are now entirely functionless thanks to evolution.
+In fact, a wisdom tooth is now so redundant that evolutionary biologists consider it to be ‘vestigial organ’, meaning it is now entirely functionless thanks to evolution.

 Do wisdom teeth always hurt when they come through?